outofmbufs/pidcontrol/README.md

 To limit the (unweighted!) integration term to a closed asymmetric range [lo, hi]:

-    w = I_Windup(lo, hi)

-It is also allowed to specify one argument, a tuple:

     w = I_Windup((lo, hi))

+NOTE: That is a single positional argument, which is a tuple.

-Note that the order of the two values (`lo` and `hi`) does not matter; they will be sorted so that the smaller value will be the low limit and the larger value will be the high limit.
+The order of the two values (`lo` and `hi`) does not matter; they will be sorted so that the smaller value will be the low limit and the larger value will be the high limit.

 In normal use cases the two limits should have opposite signs; however, this is not enforced.
 If, for example:

-    w = I_Windup(6, 9)
+    w = I_Windup((6, 9))

 then at startup time unless the first pid() call already gets the integration value all the way up to 6, the integration value will jump up to 6.
 It works analogously if both limits are negative.